OpenFreeEnergy/openfe/docs/guide/cli/quickrun.rst

 =========================================

 The ``openfe quickrun`` command executes a single alchemical Transformation.
-This is currrently the primary way to execute Transformations after they have been created during network planning.
+This is currently the primary way to execute Transformations after they have been created during network planning.